-2. Through lightweight training, you can absolutely improve your overall muscles endurance by doing repeated strength workouts.
-Your body is able to work for a longer time with better endurance and feeling less tired.
+2. Through lightweight training, you can absolutely improve your overall muscle endurance by doing repeated strength workouts.
+Your body is able to work for a longer time with better endurance and feels less tired.

-4. Lighter weights enable you to work out on a greater range of motion which in turn boost flexibility and strength, and target particular muscles groups to work to their maximum.
+4. Lighter weights enable you to work out on a greater range of motion which in turn boosts flexibility and strength, and targets particular muscle groups to work to their maximum.

-5. Your muscles are working out most when doing the light weight lifting and at the same time building strength, thus you are actually not really depending on the ‘momentum’ unless like the heavy lifting.
+5. Your muscles are working out most when doing light weight lifting and at the same time building strength, thus you are not really depending on the ‘momentum’ unless you like the heavy lifting.

 Are Light Weights Lifting Useful For Lean Muscles Build?

 The same as lifting heavy weights, you can also build lean muscles by lifting lighter weights by performing more repetitions.
 The last two or three reps should be harder or at least until you started to feel tired or the workout is getting hard.